Horseshoe Lake, AZ

 AKA: Horseshoe Reservoir

+Horseshoe Lake awaits your visit for a day on the water.
+This desert mountain lake is located in the Tonto National Forest of Arizona.
+When full, it offers a great experience for water lovers.
+The lake is known for its diverse fish species and scenic beauty, making it a popular destination.
 Located northeast of Carefree, AZ, Horseshoe Lake is a 2,200-acre reservoir when full.
-Lake levels often fluctuate dramatically - often limiting access and fishing success.
+Lake levels often fluctuate dramatically - often limiting access.
 The boat launch is primitive, and parking is often limited.
 As a result, the lake receives limited pressure.
-When the fishing is good, avid Horseshoe fans may have it all to themselves.
 Fed by the Verde River, the lake has big catfish along with bass, crappie and sunfish.
-The primary road to the lake ends at the boat ramp, and offers access to some shoreline for bank fishing.
+The primary road to the lake ends at the boat ramp, and offers access to some shoreline.
 Other shorelines are accessible via four-wheel drive roads, or walking the lake bed when water levels are low.
 Note that the lake bed may be muddy and unstable for vehicles.

 Marina: NO